LucBonnet/ApiAuth/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package (npm or Yarn) installed in your environement
+For development, you will only need Node.js and a node global package (npm or Yarn) installed in your environment

 ### Node
   ### Installation